Breword/tmux/Getting-Started.md

 #### Swapping and moving

-tmux allows panes and windows to be swapped `swap-pane` and `swap-window` commands.
+tmux allows panes and windows to be swapped with the `swap-pane` and `swap-window` commands.

 To make swapping easy, a single pane can be marked.
 There is one marked pane across all sessions.
 The `C-b m` key binding toggles whether the active pane in